loisansaa/misqabbi-backend/README.md

 We love contributions!
 To get started, please read our
 [Contributing Guide](CONTRIBUTING.md) for coding standards, commit conventions, and submission steps.

-If you're collaborating on the RBAC feature, check the section above for implementation notes and TODOs.
+If you're collaborating on the RBAC or authentication features, check the section above for implementation notes and TODOs.

 ---